Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 E-A-T gets an extra E for Experience

 Google’s Site Quality Rater Guidelines is a 176-page PDF document covering what Google site evaluators use in their determinations.
-These guidelines just ad a pretty substantial update on December 15, 2022.
+It was updated on January 23, 2025, with the addition of 11 new pages.

-• Minor changes throughout (updated language, examples, and explanations for consistency across sections; removed outdated examples; fixed typos, etc.)
+Minor changes throughout (updated rating ranges, removed outdated examples; fixed typos; updated browser requirements; etc.)

 A Little History…

-This is how sites have consistently been ranked for as long as I can remember before an official name was applied.
-Actually, it’s just common sense, allowing the cream to rise to the top.
+This is how sites have consistently been ranked for as long as I can remember, before an official ranking system was established.
+It’s just common sense, allowing the cream to rise to the top.

-But now, we have some Google documentation on the thought process involved and another way to explain some of the variables you need to consider regarding your search engine rankings.
+However, we now have access to Google documentation on the thought process involved and another way to explain some of the variables you need to consider regarding your search engine rankings.

 Discussions with John Mueller of Google: